Musitano crime family

+The Musitano 'ndrina, in contrast to its relevance in the Canadian underworld, held a much less prominent role in Italy, where it became more known to the authorities only during the 1980s, when it was affiliated with the 'ndrine Ruga and Aquilino, and led by Domenico Musitano, killed in 1986.

 The killings of Johnny Papalia and his lieutenant Carmen Barillaro in 1997, ordered by brothers Angelo and Pat Musitano, had effectively wiped out the family's remaining leaders in Canada.
 One news report stated that the events of 1997 "decapitated the Papalia family."
 The brothers were arrested and sentenced in 2000 and then released in 2006.
 A power struggle within the Hamilton mafia had been the result of several attempts made on Pat's life in the 2010s; Angelo was killed in 2017 and, finally, Pat was killed in 2020.

 Early history

-In 1937, Angelo Musitano, who was also known as the "Beast of Delianova", fled illegally from Delianuova, Italy to Canada, after killing his sister Rosa and injuring her lover due to his belief that she had disgraced the family by becoming pregnant out of wedlock; he lived under the assumed name of Jim D'Augustino upon arriving in Canada.
+In 1937, Angelo Musitano, known as the "Beast of Delianova", fled illegally from Delianuova, Italy, to Canada, after killing his sister Rosa and injuring her lover in the belief that she had disgraced the family by becoming pregnant out of wedlock.
+Musitano went to France and then Canada, where he lived under the assumed name of Jim D'Augustino.
 In 1940, an Italian court convicted Angelo in absentia to 30 years in prison.
-In 1965, Angelo was extradited to Italy to serve his sentence.
-Angelo Musitano had two nephews, Anthony "Tony" and Dominic Musitano.
+On May 8, 1963, the Hamilton police received a request from Interpol for "Angelo Musitano, killer", believed to be living in Hamilton.
+Angelo was arrested on March 3, 1965, by Hamilton police at the home of his brother Pasquale.
+Angelo was then extradited to Italy to serve his sentence.
+He had two nephews, Anthony ("Tony") and Dominic Musitano, in Hamilton.

-In 1978, Dominic Musitano, owner of a Hamilton haulage company, Rocco Luppino, and Angelo Natale, president of the Ontario Haulers Association, were charged with conspiracy to commit extortion after police uncovered a protection racket on Ontario's independent trucking industry; after a five-year legal battle, they were acquitted in 1983.
+In 1978, Dominic Musitano, then owner of a Hamilton haulage company, Rocco Luppino, and Angelo Natale, president of the Ontario Haulers Association, were charged with conspiracy to commit extortion after police uncovered a protection racket on Ontario's independent trucking industry.
+After a five-year legal battle, they were acquitted in 1983.
+Dominic Musitano, described as "short, rotund and with grey-green pop eyes" was notorious for his rage issues and once shot and wounded a motorist for repeatedly honking his automobile horn at him.